 Pentax

-Pentax, a photography icon since 1919, is known for robust SLR and compact cameras, as well as high-quality lenses.
-Under Ricoh since 2011, Pentax offers models such as the K-3 Mark III and weatherproof WG cameras, complemented by the durable K-mount.
-Quality, innovation, and reliability are hallmarks of the brand.
+Pentax, an icon of photography since 1919, is known for its robust SLR and compact cameras, as well as high-quality lenses.
+Under the Ricoh brand since 2011, Pentax offers models such as the K-3 Mark III and weather-sealed WG cameras, complemented by the durable K-mount.
+Quality, innovation, and reliability characterize the brand.

-Pentax, originally founded in 1919 as Asahi Optical Joint Stock Co. in Tokyo, is one of the most traditional brands in photography.
+Pentax, originally founded in Tokyo in 1919 as Asahi Optical Joint Stock Co., is one of the most established brands in photography.
 Part of the Ricoh Group since 2011, Pentax has shaped the industry with milestones such as the first Japanese SLR camera (Asahiflex, 1952) and the versatile K-mount (1975).
 The brand stands for durable, innovative cameras and lenses characterized by robust construction, optical excellence, and ease of use.
-Pentax is aimed at amateur and professional photographers who value quality and versatility, especially in demanding environments such as outdoor or travel photography.
+Pentax caters to amateur and professional photographers who value quality and versatility, especially in demanding environments such as outdoor or travel photography.

 Product Portfolio